SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-key-vault.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-key-vault.png')} alt="Thumbnail icon" width="50"/>

-Azure Key Vault is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.
+[Azure Key Vault](https://learn.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub) is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.
 This integration helps in comprehensive monitoring of your key vaults requests, performance, failures, and latency.

-For more details on Azure Key Vault, refer to the Azure Key Vault [documentation](https://learn.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub).

 ## Log and Metric types

 For Azure Key Vault, you can collect the following logs and metrics:

 * **Resource logs**.
 To know more about the different resource log category types and schemas collected for Azure Key Vault, refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#resource-logs).
 * **Key Vault Metrics**.
 These metrics are available in [Microsoft.KeyVault/vaults](https://learn.microsoft.com/en-gb/azure/azure-monitor/essentials/metrics-supported#microsoftkeyvaultvaults) namespace.
 * **Managed HSM Metrics**.
 These metrics are available in [Microsoft.KeyVault/managedhsms](https://learn.microsoft.com/en-gb/azure/azure-monitor/essentials/resource-logs-categories#microsoftkeyvaultmanagedhsms) namespace.

-For more information on supported metrics and their units, refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).
+For more information on supported metrics and their units, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).

 ## Setup